Skojar/syuzhet_squad/text.md

 ### Lead by Proxy
 ### Lend a Hand
 ### Make an Entrance
+i.e. jump in to save the day, taking the complication from a bought success onto yourself?
 ### Dialogue
+i.e. two characters working on a complication.
 ### Monologues
+i.e. a character working on her own complications, without anyone else present.
 ### Chorus
+i.e. two or more minor characters interacting with each other.
+Can change conditions for main characters, like make a timeskip of location change, or change context.
 ### Flashback
 If you have a boon or resource you'd like to spend to help or hinder the character at center stage, describe how it impacts the current beat.
 If it's a boon, turn it over and add it to the bottom of the plot.
 If it's a resource, `strain it`.
 In either case, either a single `start` or `stop` die to the roll.

 You can retroactively create a resource or advantage by spending a `banked point`.
 Describe how you prepared for this moment and roll
 ### Exit Stage Left
+i.e. mark yourself an unoccupied after already acting in a scene.
+### Delay the Inevitable
+i.e. skip the remaining beats on a challenge by moving it to the bottom of the plot.

 # The Play